 This is a very famous Gujarati sweet called Mohan thal prepared mostly during festival time.
-It is an Indian Fudge made with gram flour.
+It is an Indian Fudge made with gram flour (besan).
 Diwali is around the corner so started my preparation early.
 Back home, many friends and family visits our house during Diwali so we prepare few specials ahead to serve during the celebration.
-This sweet made on special request from two of my close friends.

 Preparation Time: 15 minutes